Are Investors Undervaluing These Consumer Staples Stocks Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-Pilgrim's Pride (PPC) is a stock many investors are watching right now.
-PPC is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with a P/E ratio of 11.38, which compares to its industry's average of 14.99.
-Over the past 52 weeks, PPC's Forward P/E has been as high as 13.71 and as low as 9.33, with a median of 11.63.
+Edgewell Personal Care (EPC) is a stock many investors are watching right now.
+EPC is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock holds a P/E ratio of 14.27, while its industry has an average P/E of 21.98.
+Over the past 52 weeks, EPC's Forward P/E has been as high as 16.21 and as low as 10.55, with a median of 13.80.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-PPC has a P/S ratio of 0.48.
-This compares to its industry's average P/S of 0.79.
+Another valuation metric that we should highlight is EPC's P/B ratio of 1.58.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 3.97.
+EPC's P/B has been as high as 1.78 and as low as 1.12, with a median of 1.48, over the past year.

-Tyson Foods (TSN) may be another strong Food - Meat Products stock to add to your shortlist.
-TSN is a # 1 (Strong Buy) stock with a Value grade of A.
+Another great Consumer Products - Staples stock you could consider is Franchise Group (FRG), which is a # 1 (Strong Buy) stock with a Value Score of A.

-Shares of Tyson Foods are currently trading at a forward earnings multiple of 13.45 and a PEG ratio of 1.80 compared to its industry's P/E and PEG ratios of 14.99 and 1.10, respectively.
+Franchise Group is currently trading with a Forward P/E ratio of 10.52 while its PEG ratio sits at 0.70.
+Both of the company's metrics compare favorably to its industry's average P/E of 21.98 and average PEG ratio of 1.27.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report